Heart failure is a frighteningly common but sometimes overlooked life-threatening

 a good quality of life.”

-Dr. Scott Blois created and now leads the first and only
+Dr. Scott Blois established the first

 heart failure clinic in Boulder County.
 Appointments are available by calling Boulder Heart

 Click here to view PowerPoint slides from Dr. Blois’ lecture on “Recognizing